 This part of the course will culminate in a group project of your choice.
-You may work in groups of up three people.
+You may work in groups of one or two.
 There is a lot of leeway with the choice of group projects.
 Your instructors will work with you to come up with a suitable project.